 When you are accepted to be a member of Global Village you will be a member through the fall and spring semesters of 2019-2020, as this is a year long commitment to the 1.5 credit course per semester and to the community for the academic year.
 If you are already a member and wish to continue membership the following year, you will have to reapply.

 Global Village is located on the Douglass Campus of Rutgers University – New Brunswick.
-The offices are located in Carpender Hall right across the street from the Douglass Student Center and the residence halls are located in the picturesque Jameson complex.
-Most of our plenary’s and events are held in the Kathleen W Ludwig Global Village Learning Center.
+The offices are located in Carpender Hall right across the street from the Douglass Student Center.
+The residence halls are located in the picturesque Jameson complex.
+Most of our plenary sessions and events are held in the Kathleen W. Ludwig Global Village Living-Learning Center.

 In order to be a member of Global Village you have to be a member of Douglas Residential College (DRC).
 If you are not a member of DRC and you are an undergraduate woman who has 3 or more semesters remaining at Rutgers you can apply for membership.